A tool for creating web components using the npm packaging system and browserify - for sweet as sweet can be re-use and encapsulation.

 - Minimal restrictions Allow for all kinds of compile-to-JS languages, pre-processed CSS, etc. For each requirement that is enforced by a bundling system, a certain part of the developer community is excluded.
 This is undesirable.

 To create a system that conforms to these principles, one needs

 - a package manager

-- something that ties 1. and 2. together
+- something that ties a. and b. together

-As I believe in inventing as little as possible, Bunt solves only
+As I believe in inventing as little as possible, Komponent solves only

 - and uses npm for package management and browserify for bundling.